Equal Pay for Similar Work: Empirical appendix

-The results from this specification are presented in column IV (``Unbalanced sample'') of the aforementioned tables.
-The sample of firms (and employed workers) is defined as all firms that are present in the market at EPSW announcement.
-That is, it includes all firms present in our main analysis, but also those that enter the sample strictly later than January 2005 or exit the sample prior to December 2013.
-This leads to a total of 6,124 firms.
+The results from this specification are presented in column VI (``balanced sample'') of the aforementioned tables.
+The sample of firms and workers is defined as all firms that are present in the market in all time periods between January 2005 and December 2013.
+That is, it includes only the firms present in our main analysis that neither enter nor exit our panel.
+This leads to a total of 3,418 firms.
+This sample therefore studies the impact of EPSW on segregation and wage gaps for firms that neither enter nor exit our panel ``in the middle.''

-To control for potential cohort effects for firm exit times, we include exit-date fixed effects interacted with existing time-verying fixed effects, that is, let $\alpha'_{k(j)t}$ ($\alpha'_{k(ij)t}$) be defined as the interaction of $\alpha_{k(j)t}$ ($\alpha_{k(ij)t}$) with an indicator variable that takes value 1 if firm $j$ last appears in our sample at time period $t$, and zero otherwise.
-We replace $\alpha_{k(j)t}$ with $\alpha'_{k(j)t}$ in \eqref{emp_eq1} and \eqref{emp_eq2}, and we replace $\alpha_{k(ij)t}$ with $\alpha'_{k(ij)t}$ in \eqref{emp_eq5} and \eqref{emp_eq6}.